hasura/ekg-prometheus/Tutorial.md

 programs with metrics.
 If you are new to the library, read this document first.
 If you have used the original `ekg-core` library, you should still read this document first.
-For a more complete API reference, see the Haddocks of the `System.Metrics` module.
+For a more complete API reference, see the Haddocks of the `System.Metrics.Prometheus` module.

 This document is a literate Haskell program: